 - Always douse fireworks with water after they have finished burning as throwing away finished fireworks, without dousing, may cause a trash fire.

 To enjoy your 4th of July holiday, make sure you celebrate within the limits of Georgia law and practice fireworks safety.
 If you, or a loved one, has been injured by fireworks as the result of another’s negligence or recklessness, our knowledgeable Atlanta personal injury attorneys at The Law Offices of Wayne Grant, P.C., can help you hold at-fault parties accountable for your losses and damages.
-To learn more about getting the compensation you deserve, contact us today at 404-995-3955 or 866-249-5513.
+To learn more about getting the compensation you deserve, contact us today at 404-995-3955.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,